Buddhist Mask Dances: Ritual Dance by Tibetan Monks

-The vibrant Masked dances performed by Tibetan Buddhist monks are also called “Cham” – Dance in Tibetan.
-It is presented in colorful costumes vibrantly with its roots in Tibetan Buddhism.
-The monks almost always perform the mask dances.
-The dances are religious rituals depicting tales of the destruction of evil spirits by the deities for the greater good of humankind.
+The vibrant Masked dances performed by Tibetan Buddhist monks are called “Cham” – Dance in Tibetan.
+It is presented in colourful costumes vibrantly with its roots in Tibetan Buddhism.
+The monks almost always perform mask dances.
+The dances depict tales of the destruction of evil spirits by the deities for humankind’s greater good.

-The ceremonial dance or Cham is practiced all over the Himalayas where Tibetan Buddhism is practiced actively.
-The Himalayan regions of Tibet, Bhutan, India and northern areas of Nepal are the areas where these mask dances take place during special festivals.
+The ceremonial dance or Cham is practised all over the Himalayas, where Tibetan Buddhism has practised actively.
+The Himalayan regions of Tibet, Bhutan, India, and northern areas of Nepal are where these mask dances occur during unique festivals.
 The performance can be spellbinding to those attending the celebrations.

 Origin of Mask Cham (dance)

-The origins of Tibetan Buddhist Mask Dance date back to around the 6th century; Ancient Indian literature tells of the sacred dance called Ger that was performed by the Dakinis when Kalachakra lesson was taught.
+The origins of the Tibetan Buddhist Mask Dance date back to around the 6th century; Ancient Indian literature tells of Ger’s sacred dance performed by the Dakinis when Kalachakra’s lesson.
 Cham is part of a Tantric ritual.
 Tantra was developed in ancient India, in the region of modern-day Pakistan.
-Many elements of cham points to its roots in Hinduism, and in the Bon tradition (the spiritual tradition of Tibet before Buddhism).
-The Cham dance tradition depicts the tale of what Guru Padmasambhava did to eradicate evil spirits that obstructed the construction of Samye Monastery in the 8th century.
+Many cham elements to their roots in Hinduism and the Bon tradition (Tibet’s spiritual practice before Buddhism).
+The Cham dance tradition depicts the tale of what Guru Padmasambhava did to eradicate evil spirits that obstructed Samye Monastery’s construction in the 8th century.
 The mask dances are an integral part of Mahayana Buddhism.

 The religious significance of Cham